 Country Is there a national action plan for the species?
-Is there a national project / working group?
+Is there a national project/working group?

 Albania Yes No

 Austria Yes Yes

 Armenia No No

 Azerbaijan No No

 Bosnia-Herzegovina No No

 Bulgaria No No

 Croatia Yes No

 Czech Republic No No

-Germany No (only in Brandenburg, but not in Saxony-Anhalt) Yes
+Germany No Yes

 Georgia No No

 Greece No No

 Hungary Yes Yes

 Italy No No

-Macedonia, FYR of Yes No

-Moldova No No

 Portugal No No

+Republic of Moldova No No

 Romania No No

 Russia No No

-Serbia No No
+Serbia No Yes

 Slovenia No No

 Slovakia Yes Yes

 Spain No Yes

+The FYR of Macedonia Yes No

 Turkey No No

 Ukraine Yes No

+United Kingdom No Yes